marushkevych/marushkevych.github.io/_posts/2016-03-01-back-from-meteor.md

 - blaze framework
 - hard to control reactive updates

-(Some of it are changing as we speak, which is great...)
+(Some are changing as we speak, which is great...)

-Lets look into some of these...
+Lets have are closer look...

 ### Global namespace